 “We know it’s the first case of its kind in Broward County and we think it’s the first one in Florida, under the new law,” Cirullo said.
 “Up until the introduction of this law last week, there was no process for us to protect the public in this kind of situation.”

 In Florida, prior to passing the new gun control law, people deemed psychologically unfit could be involuntarily hospitalized under what is called the Baker Act.
 During this involuntary admission to a hospital, the person is evaluated to determine if they are a risk to themselves or others.

 Only after they had been psychologically evaluated and deemed a threat could the government then move in to temporarily disarm them.
-Now, however, this tiny bit of due process is no longer necessary and “experts” can simply deem someone a threat and take their guns.
+Now, however, this tiny bit of due process is no longer necessary and “experts” can simply deem someone a threat and issue an order take their guns.
 If they do not comply with this order, only then will a warrant be issued.

-Although the 56-year-old man was subsequently Baker Act-ed, his guns were taken before this happened.
+Although the 56-year-old man was subsequently Baker Act-ed, he was told to surrender his guns before this happened.